 “The Internet is so vast in its reach that we have yet to full appreciate it,” he said.
 “There is wealth of information that can help advance understanding.”
 However, the war on terrorism is already threatening the freedoms that Americans enjoy and the liberty that so many immigrants pursue in the United States, said John Feerick, the Manning Professor at Fordham’s School of Law, who discussed civil liberties and personal freedoms post Sept.
 11. As evidence, he pointed to the use of closed immigration hearings, the unfettered detention of immigrants and the suggestion of military tribunals.
 It has also made life more difficult for many immigrants and people seeking asylum in this country, said Kathleen Newland, the director of the Migration Policy Institute in Washington, D.C.,who noted that of the 70,000 immigrants seeking entrance through the Refugee Resettlement Program, only 27,000 were admitted.
 The shifting political tide has also created a greater market for human trafficking and gender exploitation, as many of the world’s poorest women and children are forced into lives of slavery after fleeing desperate conditions in their home countries.

 One of the day’s final speakers, Peter Tarnoff, a director at the Center for International Health and Cooperation (CIHC), urged the audience to stay well informed about the government’s action, to bring a diversity of ideas and action to Capital Hill and to make elected officials accountable for their actions.
-This was the first symposium sponsored by IIHA under the direction of Kevin Cahill, M.D.
 The event received support from the CICH and The William Donner Foundation.
 The proceedings of the event will be published in 2003 as the third volume in a series being printed by Fordham University Press.
 The first book in the series, “Basics of Humanitarian Action,” will be released in December.